-- A19.
-Significant matters discussed, or subject to correspondence with management may include such matters as: - Business conditions affecting the entity, and business plans and strategies that may affect the risks of material misstatement. - Concerns about management's consultations with other accountants on accounting or auditing matters. - Discussions or correspondence in connection with the initial or recurring appointment of the auditor regarding accounting practices, the application of auditing standards, or fees for audit or other services.
+- A22.
+Significant matters discussed, or subject to correspondence with management may include such matters as: - Significant events or transactions that occurred during the year. - Business conditions affecting the entity, and business plans and strategies that may affect the risks of material misstatement. - Concerns about management's consultations with other accountants on accounting or auditing matters.

-8 ISA (UK and Ireland) 705, "Modifications to the Opinion in the Independent Auditor's Report."
+&lt;sup>12 ISA (UK) 705 (Revised June 2016), Modifications to the Opinion in the Independent Auditor's Report.